 This online application form follows a set structure.
 In order to proceed through and submit the form, each page needs to be completed.
 If this approach causes any difficulty, you may wish to use the alternative paper form for your application.

-For example, if you think the questions on the paper version of the EEA(PR) form about war crimes or terrorist activities are silly, you do not have to answer them.
-If you do not want to disclose every single holiday and weekend city break you do not need to fill in all the details on absences from the UK (although you do need to prove 5 eyars continuous residence and qualifying activity).
+If you do not want to disclose every single holiday and weekend city break you may be able to get away with just writing “only ever short breaks of less than 2 weeks, never anything approaching 6 months in a 12 month period” (although you do need to prove 5 eyars continuous residence and qualifying activity).
 With the online version, you do have to provide all these details, otherwise you will not be permitted to proceed to the next question.
 And you cannot answer “no” to a question about whether you have been absent from the UK if you have at some point been absent from the UK.
 You cannot lie.

 Here on Free Movement I try to provide information to help people with their own cases.
 Those interested in making an EU law application may be interested in my ebook guide making an application and the Application Checking Service provided via Free Movement: